givovanni-giorgio/givovanni-giorgio/README.md

 ### Hi there 👋
+- Creating my first README file
+- Starting my jurney with GitHub
+- Excited by new environment
+- Happy to finally be here.

 <!--
 **givovanni-giorgio/givovanni-giorgio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.